Perfect 2 Days in Rome Itinerary: How to See the Best of Rome in Just 2 Days

 - 💰 Price: FREE

 This courtyard, commissioned by the influential Sciarra family, was originally designed to be a mall.
-While it never became a mall, Galleria Sciarra remains a beautiful hidden gem to admire and walk through.
+While it never became one, Galleria Sciarra remains a beautiful, hidden gem to admire and walk through.

 Pantheon